kraken-robotics/The-Kraken-Pathfinding/README.md

 ### Features

-The trajectory created by Kraken has several geometric properties, making it suitable for robotic vehicles, namely:
+The trajectory created by Kraken has several properties, making it suitable for robotic vehicles, namely:

-- position continuity (G0 continuity) ;
-- orientation continuity (G1 continuity) ;
-- curvature piecewise continuity (piecewise G2 continuity) ;
+- position continuity (G0 continuity), orientation continuity (G1 continuity) and curvature piecewise continuity (piecewise G2 continuity);
-- handles forward and backward movement.
+- handles forward and backward movement;

-Currently, Kraken finds a trajectory between from a position and an orientation to a position.
-Which means that, for example, you can't force the orientation at the end point.
-A next version will expand the possibilities.
+- takes into account the limited linear acceleration and deceleration;
+- limits the radial acceleration.

+Kraken has two default modes:

+- find a path given a start position, a start orientation and an end position;
+- find a path given a start position, a start orientation, an end position and an end orientation.

+You can easily add new modes that suit your need.

 ![Trajectory example](https://raw.githubusercontent.com/PFGimenez/The-Kraken-Pathfinding/master/resources/example.png)